opnfv/parser/docs/release/userguide/feature.userguide.rst

     heat-translator --template-file=vRNC.yaml \
         --template-type=tosca --output-file=vRNC_hot.yaml

-Notes: heat-translator will call class of ToscaTemplate in tosca-parser firstly to validate and parse input yaml file, then tranlate the file into hot file, if you only want to validate or check the input file and don't want to translate, please use tosaca-parser as following:
+**Notes**: heat-translator will call class of ToscaTemplate in tosca-parser firstly to validate and parse input yaml file, then tranlate the file into hot file, if you only want to validate or check the input file and don't want to translate, please use tosaca-parser as following: